aao-fyi/hosts/site/content/_index.md

 This project has **no affiliation** with any of the services mentioned.
 For information regarding specified services, please refer to the respective service website.

+Some hosts may no longer be owned or utilized by a service, and some may be incorrect due to human error.

 Replace `.txt` with `.sum` on each link for a SHA-256 checksum of the file.